Home » Soup » Egg Roll Cabbage Soup

 Instructions

-• In a large pot or dutch oven, heat to medium and add pork.
-Cook, breaking it up as it cooks, for 4-5 minutes.
+• Cook Pork: Heat a large pot or Dutch oven to medium and add pork.
+Saute, breaking it up as it cooks, for 4-5 minutes.

-• Use a slotted spoon to remove the pork from the pot and add to a paper towel lined plate to drain.
-Set aside.
-If it is a high fat pork, discard some oil that remains in pan, but leave just a little for flavor.
+• Set Aside: Use a slotted spoon to remove the pork from the pot and add it to a paper towel lined plate to drain and set aside.
+If it is a high fat pork, discard some oil that remains in the pan, but leave just a little for flavor.

-• Add 1 tablespoon of sesame oil to pan and then add garlic, ginger, and onion.
+• Saute Auromatics: Add 1 tablespoon of sesame oil to the pan and then add garlic, ginger, and onion.
 Saute for 2-3 minutes, turning to coat in oil.

-• Add the chicken stock and bring up to a boil.
-Reduce to a gentle simmer.
-Let simmer for 10 minutes, add the carrots and then let simmer for another 20 minutes.
+• Boil and Simmer: Add the chicken stock and bring it up to a boil.
+Reduce to a gentle simmer and let simmer for 10 minutes.
+Add the carrots, pork, and then let it simmer for another 20 minutes.

 • Meanwhile, make crispy egg roll wrapper topping.